cgregurich/SoftwareRasterizer/thoughts.md

 color is getting pulled from.
 Probably an uninitialized Color so it's just black?
 Also look into implementing blending/making the alpha value of colors actually do something.

+10/12:
+Got blending working, generally speaking.
+I can make the triangle transparent, but I removed that bit since I was just sandboxing.
+It's more a question of: do I need that?
+What's a good and intuitive way to implement it, etc.
+Look at below notes/ideas to decide what to do next. lerp the points along the lines wouldn't be a bad idea, although I reckon just leaving the outline off is about the same difference innit?
+Should probably clean up code and make function declarations, maybe move to other files, etc. Look at about wilos/thoughts and delete stuff!

 todo:
 * clean up code
   * Split out into other files?